-Yangon, the former capital of Myanmar has so much to offer, but surprisingly it is underrated.
+Looking for day trips from Yangon?
+There are many!
+Actually, Yangon, the former capital of Myanmar has so much to offer, but surprisingly it is underrated.
 Most people either start or end their Myanmar itinerary here.
-If you do have time, I’d highly recommend you spend a few days in Yangon.
+If you do have time, I’d highly recommend you spend at least 3 days in Yangon.
 If you are looking for some day trips from Yangon, there are a handful of them worth checking out.
 In this post, check out Yangon day trips for an off the beaten experience.

-This post is categorized into two and not based on popularity – Destinations within 100km from Yangon and the other – day trips from Yangon that are over 100km far.
+This post is categorized into two and not based on popularity – Destinations within 100km from Yangon and the other – day trips from Yangon that is over 100km far.

 Day Trips From Yangon